promptmike/github-learn-notes/github-foundations-part-1-of-2/00-core.md

 When the container is rebuilt, only the changes in `/workspaces` are preserved

 You can customise a codespace from a dotfile or GitHub settings and extend it with IDE plugins

+Codespaces have compute while GitHub.dev is only an editor

+From GitHub.dev you can commit changes, then select *Continue working on...* to continue in a Codespace